Claudiu-Meiu/Simple-Event-Manager/README.md

 ## How to install

 - Download the zip file.
-- Go to your Wordpress dashboard (Plugins > Add new) and upload the zip file.
+- Go to your WordPress dashboard (Plugins > Add new) and upload the zip file.
 - Activate the plugin.

 ## How to use